youtube/cobalt/cobalt/site/docs/reference/starboard/modules/10/accessibility.md

     neither.
 As a result, there are separate checks for getting and setting the value that is contained in the `is_enabled` attribute.
 Modifying the attribute via `SbAccessibilitySetCaptionsEnabled` will change the setting system-wide.
-Attemping to read `is_enabled` when the value of `supports_is_enabled` is false will always return false.
-Attemping to set `is_enabled` via `SbAccessibilitySetCaptionsEnabled` when the value of `supports_set_enabled` is false will fail silently.
+Attempting to read `is_enabled` when the value of `supports_is_enabled` is false will always return false.
+Attempting to set `is_enabled` via `SbAccessibilitySetCaptionsEnabled` when the value of `supports_set_enabled` is false will fail silently.
 *   `bool supports_set_enabled`